Posting Number: #1588

 The Contracts Associate provides support for procurement, alliance with prime award terms and conditions, contract development, subaward administration and compliance, program requests for information, and third-party goods and services.
 In support of the drafters in the Office of Research Administration and Agreements (ORAA) Department, the Contracts Associate position has responsibility for managing the pre-drafting stages of the ORAA requests process in order to support the drafting and negotiation process of ORAA Contracts Analyst, Contract Administrators, and Senior Contract Administrators.
 The Contracts Associate independently manages business processes through administrative and financial systems, including PeopleSoft and Salesforce.

 Full pay range for this position: $26.88 to $38.31 per hour.
 The typical hiring range for this position is from $26.88 (minimum) to $32.59 (midpoint) per hour.
 The starting wage is determined based on the candidate’s knowledge, skills, experience, as well as budget availability.

 Essential Duties & Responsibilities

-- Works under the general direction of Senior Contract Administrators and Directors on the ORAA team to support a mixed portfolio of agreements flowing down from a wide range of funding sources, including federal, state, and local government agencies, foundations, and industry sponsors.
+- Works under the general direction of Directors on the ORAA team to support a mixed portfolio of agreements flowing down from a wide range of funding sources, including federal, state, and local government agencies, foundations, and industry sponsors.

 - Reviews agreement request packages and related back-up documentation; interfaces with programs to ensure clarity and completeness of all required documents.